Siri-chan/DiscordBot/README.md

-# DiscordBotTest
+# DiscordBot
-A simple test bot program written in c# with dsharpplus.
+A simple test bot program written in C# with DSharpPlus.
 ## Setup
 For this to work you need to create a file titled config.json in `/bin/Debug/netcoreapp3.x` that reads
 ```